 The centerpiece of the lobby is an oversized globe, which has a turn of the century style to it.
 Here you’ll typically find the resort’s greeter, which is a nice touch.
 The theme here dictates a smaller and more intimate lobby, which does not have the same ‘wow-level’ impact, but Yacht Club’s lobby still shines.
 (Pro tip: if the lower level is too busy or crowded, take the stairs up to the seating area overlooking the lobby.
 Same set-up at Beach Club, too.)

 Like the rest of the BoardWalk, the lobby here transports you back in time to an inn along a seaside amusement park.
 As with its neighbors around Crescent Lake, the highlights of BoardWalk Inn’s lobby are the details.
-From the miniature Boardwalk complete with rollercoaster to the beautiful light fixtures to the elephant statues, and more.
+From the miniature Boardwalk complete with rollercoaster to the beautiful light fixtures to the elephant statues to the children of the corn chairs (you read that correctly), and more.
 It is extremely well-appointed, and a great place to just sit and relax in the morning.

 6. Polynesian Village